mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

     </video>
 </div>

-As you can see in the video, the resulting trace contains much more than just the input prompt and model response — it includes structured metadata about the request, timestamps, token usage, model configuration, and more.
+As you can see in the video, the resulting trace contains much more than just the input prompt and model response.
+It includes structured metadata about the request, timestamps, token usage, model configuration, and more.
 These details are what make MLflow Tracing so valuable when debugging or tuning model behavior.

 ### Creating the Endpoint